jampp/geeks/_src/_posts/2016-04-05-in-depth-look-into-caching-1.markdown

  - Throw a lot of computing power (and money) to the problem.
-   The fact that this still is constrained to the history of a single user makes it at least scalable (it may not always be the case).
+   The fact that this still is constrained to the history of a single user makes it at least scalable (it might not always be the case).

  - Do approximations.
 Keep a truncated transaction history